josuneha/AzureBigData-analytics/Whiteboard design session/WDS student guide - Big data and visualization.md

 **Business needs**

-Directions: With all participants at your table, answer the following questions and list the answers on a flip chart.
+Directions: With all participants at your table, answer the following questions and list the answers on a flip chart:

 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?
 2. What customer business needs do you need to address with your solution?

 **Design**

-Directions: With all participants at your table, respond to the following questions on a flip chart.
+Directions: With all participants at your table, respond to the following questions on a flip chart:

 _High-level architecture_

 1. Without getting into the details (the following sections will address the details), diagram your initial vision for handling the top-level requirements for data loading, data preparation, storage, machine learning modeling, and reporting.
 You will refine this diagram as you proceed.

 _Data loading_

 1. How would you recommend that MT get their historical data into Azure?
 What services would you suggest and what are the specific steps they would need to take to prepare the data, to transfer the data, and where would the loaded data land?

 2. Update your diagram with the data loading process with the steps you identified.

 _Data preparation_

 1. What service would you recommend MT capitalize on to explore the flat files they get from the USDOT using SQL?

 2. What specific configuration would you use?
 What components of Azure Databricks would you use to allow MT analysts to query and prep the data?
 How would they author and execute these data prep tasks?

 3. How would you suggest MT integrate weather forecast data?

 _Machine learning modeling_

 1. What technology would you recommend that MT use for implementing their machine learning model?

 2. How would you guide MT to load data, so it can be processed by the machine learning model?

 3. What category of machine learning algorithm would you recommend to MT for use in constructing their model?
 For this scenario your option is clustering, regression or two-class classification.
 Why?

 4. Assuming you selected an algorithm that requires training, address the following model design questions:

     a.
 What is the high-level flow of your machine learning model?